 Webhook Setup Flow

 - Access the Webhooks page: Navigate to Developer > Webhooks to open the Webhooks management interface.
-This page displays all existing Webhook endpoints and provides entry points for creating, updating, and managing event destinations.
+This page displays all existing Webhook endpoints and allows you to create, update, and manage them.

 - Create a new Webhook: Select Create Webhook to open the Webhook configuration screen.